amarzbar/amarzbar/README.md

 ### 👋 Who am I?

 Hello!
-I'm Ammar, a software engineer with a deep love for building scalable, cloud-native applications—especially on AWS and GCP.
+I'm marz, a software engineer with a deep love for building scalable, cloud-native applications—especially on AWS and GCP.
 My journey blends a Computer Science & Biochemistry background (Western University) with hands-on experience in backend, frontend, and everything in between.
 I enjoy solving complex system problems and taking a practical, analytical approach to software.

 ---